 Morning Pitch is a pitching platform hosted by Deloitte Tohmatsu Venture Support.
 This platform helps startups form business alliances and partnerships with large corporations, corporate venture capital and venture capital firms.
-The focus for this Morning Pitch on 24 May 2019 is on Logistics.
+The focus for this Morning Pitch on 29 May 2020 is on Smart Cities.

 Over the past few decades, two trends have helped trace the contours of the modern entrepreneurial scientists, defining their unique role in today’s innovation ecosystem.
 The first is the evolution of research and development (R&D) work away from the big corporate lab model of closed innovation towards a globalised model of open innovation.
 The second, more recent trend is related to the emergence of the concept of “Deep Tech”, which refers to technologies based on genuine scientific discoveries that have produced a novel and defensible intellectual property (IP).